-Project sequencing refers to the category in the evaluation and selection of capital projects wherein the finance manager decides whether or not to invest in a future project based on the outcome of one or more current projects.
+Project sequencing refers to the evaluation and selection of capital projects wherein the finance manager decides whether or not to invest in a future project based on the outcome of one or more current projects.
 It may also simply refer to the necessity of completing a number of projects in a certain order.

 Capital Budgeting Process

-Capital budgeting is one of the essential parts of any company and is one great responsibility of a finance manager.
-The process involves purchasing costly assets that will be used for a long time, as well as identifying and evaluating capital projects, or determining how cash flows will unfold where cash flows are received over long periods.
+Capital budgeting is one of the essential parts of any company and is one key responsibility of a finance manager.
+The process can involve purchasing costly assets that will be used for a long time, as well as identifying and evaluating capital projects, or determining how cash flows will unfold where cash flows are received over long periods.

 Capital budgeting is also involved in replacing old assets, moving offices to a new location, and expanding operations to a different area.
-It’s essential to make the right decisions in the capital budgeting process as this plays a key role in the success of the company.
-It will also help make the most of the shareholder value, which is what any business wants to achieve.
+It’s essential to make the right decisions in the capital budgeting process, as this plays a key role in the success of the company.
+It will also help to maximize shareholder value, which is what any business wants to achieve.

 Importance of Project Evaluation and Sequencing

-The connection between different projects makes the analysis of the cash flow to make capital decisions challenging.
+The connection between different projects can make the analysis of cash flow to make capital decisions challenging.
 It is up to the finance manager to look at various issues when evaluating and selecting projects.
 While all capital projects are analyzed thoroughly, different categories can affect the evaluation and selection of capital projects.